 Sign both your MSI and EXE installers

-All screenshots on this page were taken using Advanced Installer's install package itself as an example.
+The above screenshots were taken using Advanced Installer's install package itself as an example.
 When you sign with your own digital signature, your own company and product will appear as the publisher instead of "Caphyon" and "Advanced Installer".

 Sign files included in your installation

 Advanced Installer allows you digitally sign any eligible file included in your installation in a single, simple, integrated build step.
-Furthermore, all executable files generated by Advanced Installer (Auto Updater, AutoRun launcher, Java Native Launcher, etc.) are marked to be signed as soon as a certificate is provided.
+Furthermore, all executable files generated by Advanced Installer (Updater, AutoRun launcher, Java Native Launcher, etc.) are marked to be signed as soon as a digital signature is provided.